avadae/programming4/slides/sound_services/sound_services.md

 ---
 # Service locator

-You can change the service while running
+You can change a service while running
 - For muting the sound
 - For applying a different render mode
 - To have another input controller